DesconBelgrade/Klimerko/README.md

 - Go to “Sketch” > “Upload” and wait for the firmware to be uploaded to your Klimerko device

 ## Configuring Device Credentials
+NodeMCU is now smart.
+It knows exactly what it needs to do, but it can't connect to the internet!
+Here's how you can tell it where to connect:

-- Once you've uploaded the firmware, go to “Tools” > “Serial Monitor” and press the “RST” button on the NodeMCU
+- Once you've uploaded the firmware, go to “Tools” > “Serial Monitor” and in the bottom right corner choose "115200 baud"
+- Press the “RST” button on the NodeMCU
-- When you see “Write 'config' to configure your credentials (expires in 10 seconds)”, enter “config” in the upper part of Serial Monitor and press ENTER
+- When you see “*Write 'config' to configure your credentials (expires in 10 seconds)*” in Serial monitor, enter “config” in the upper part of and press ENTER
 - Now enter “all” in the Serial Monitor input and press ENTER
-- Now enter your WiFi Network Name, WiFi Password and the Device ID and Device Token for communication with AllThingsTalk (noted earlier)
+- Enter your WiFi Network Name, WiFi Password and the Device ID and Device Token for communication with AllThingsTalk (noted earlier)
 - Your device will now restart.
 Wait for it to boot.
 > Use the Serial Monitor for diagnostic output from Klimerko.
-If you don’t see any data, restart Klimerko (either press the RST button on NodeMCU or unplug and plug it back it) because it’s currently not reading/publishing data, so there’s nothing to be shown.
+If you don’t see any data, restart Klimerko (either press the RST button on NodeMCU or unplug and plug it back in) because it’s currently not reading/publishing data, so there’s nothing to be shown.
 - Once you see “Your device is up and running!” in Serial Monitor, you’re good to go!
 - Feel free to unplug the device from your computer and plug it into a wall USB Power adapter with your 5m USB cable.